CSI-Carlos-Cobian/CSI-Python-2021/Projects/Web-Scraping/Web-Scraping.md

 ```python
 >>>import requests
 ```
-If no error messages shows up, then the module has benn installed correctly.
+If no error messages shows up, then the module has been installed correctly.

 The request.get()function takes a string of a URL to download.
 By calling *type()* on *requests.get()*'s return value, you can see that it returns a *Response* object, which contains the response that the web server gave for your request.
 Enter the following into the interactive shell: